Facing Cancer with Clarity

 A one-stop resource for people who have just been told they have cancer, and for the people who love them.

-My Notebook: An Essential Resource for Recently Diagnosed Cancer Patients
+An Essential Resource for Recently Diagnosed Cancer Patients and Their Families: MY NOTEBOOK

 Most newly diagnosed cancer patients were told at some point in the chaotic weeks after diagnosis that they should get a three-ring notebook binder to keep all the information they are juggling in one place, to help with the overwhelming and often impersonal medical maze faced by a newly diagnosed cancer patient.
 Well, most of the people I spoke to said that it was a great idea, but they were dealing with too much just then to take time to create their notebook.
 So, here it is, and each of you can personalize and customize it for your own use.
 Take what you need and leave the rest.

-It offers only enough basics about cancer and treatment options to allow you to actively participate in determining what treatments are best for you.
-It has been shown that being fully engaged in the process of choosing the best treatment options improves your chances to beat this disease and return to a healthy normal life.
-This notebook helps you do this.
+It is not cancer-type specific.
+It doesn’t need to be in these first few months.
+It does offer enough basics about cancer and treatment options to allow you to actively participate in determining what treatments are best for you.
+It has been shown that being fully engaged in the process of choosing the best treatment options improves your chances of beating this disease and returning to a healthy normal life.
+My Notebook helps you do this.

 My Notebook PDF Information